 In the final term of the year in which a child turns five, the EYFS profile will be completed for each child, including those with SEND.
-The Early Support assessment document is also used for those working well below age expectations.
-These provide all parties with a well-rounded picture of a child's knowledge, understanding and abilities.
-They will inform plans for future learning and identify any additional support needed.
+This provides all parties with a well-rounded picture of a child's knowledge, understanding and abilities.
+The profile will inform plans for future learning and identify any additional support needs.

 When securing funded early education for two-, three- and four-year-olds, local authorities should promote equality and inclusion for children with disabilities or special educational needs.
 This includes removing barriers of access to early education and working with parents to give each child support to fulfil their potential.
-The Local Authority (LA) must ensure that Blackwell Nursery they fund to deliver funded early education places is aware of the requirement on them to have regard to the Special Educational Needs Code of Practice and that they effectively meet the needs of children with special educational needs and disabilities.
+The Local Authority (LA) must ensure that Blackwell Nursery is aware of the requirement on them to have regard to the Special Educational needs Code of Practice and that they effectively meet the needs of children with special educational needs (SEN) and disabilities.
 To support this approach, and to fulfil their role in identifying and planning for the needs of children with SEND, the LA should ensure that there is sufficient expertise and experience amongst local early years providers to support children with SEND.
 The LA uses an Area SENCO to provide advice and guidance to Blackwell Nursery on the development of their inclusive early learning environment.
-The Area SENCO helps make the links between education, health and social care to facilitate appropriate early provision for children with SEND and their transition to compulsory schooling.
+The Area SENCO helps make the links between education, health and social care to facilitate appropriate early provision for children with SEN and their transition to compulsory schooling.
 Typically, the role of the Area SENCO includes:

-- providing advice and practical support to Blackwell Nursery about approaches to the identification, assessment and intervention within the SEND Code of Practice; - providing day to day support for the school SENCO in drawing up and implementing a SEND policy;
+• providing advice and practical support to Blackwell Nursery about approaches to the identification, assessment and intervention within the SEN Code of Practice;

+• providing day to day support for the school SENCO in drawing up and implementing an SEN policy;

-- strengthening the links between Blackwell Nursery, parents, schools, social care and health services; - developing and disseminating good practice; - supporting the development and delivery of training both on an individual setting and wider basis; - developing links with existing SENCO networks to support smooth transitions to school nursery and reception classes; - informing and working with local impartial Information, Advice and Support services, to promote effective work with parents of children in the early years.
+• strengthening the links between Blackwell Nursery, parents, schools, social care and health services;

+developing and disseminating good practice;

+• supporting the development and delivery of training both on an individual setting and wider basis;

+• developing links with existing SENCO networks to support smooth transitions to school nursery and reception classes;

+• informing and working with local impartial Information, Advice and Support services, to promote effective work with parents of children in the early years.

 The SENCO will also play an important part in planning for children with SEND to transfer between early years provision and schools.
-Where an Area SENCO is involved, it is important to have strong links with education, health and social care services and be able to help inform the transition planning.
+Where an Area SENCO is involved, it will be helpful for them to have made strong links with education health and social care services and be able to help inform the transition planning.